FP4. Frequently Asked Questions (FAQ)

 We also aim to provide upgrades for Android 14 and 15.
 However, since Qualcomm will not offer support in the development, we cannot guarantee them.

 Q: What does PCR plastic mean?
 Why didn't you use ocean plastic?

-A: PCR stands for post-consumer recycled materials.
-Due to the difficulty of formulating the correct raw material that meets both cosmetics and performance requirements, Fairphone was the first company to take on this challenge, when there were no other brands in the consumer electronics industry attempting to implement this material in their products.
+PCR stands for post-consumer recycled materials.
+Even though it is difficult to formulate the correct raw material that meets both cosmetics and performance requirements, Fairphone was the first company to take on this challenge, when there were no other brands in the consumer electronics industry attempting to implement this material in their products.
 Now, we are happy to see other manufacturers have joined us in using PCR plastics in their products.

 We have tested ocean plastic, but we could not source any suppliers to provide the raw material that met our requirements.

 Q: Why are your smartphones manufactured in China?
 Are there plans to establish production in Europe, why?